Why a $15 Minimum Wage Won't Work: What You Need to Know

 Many People Don't Realize Why They're Hired

-When I ask people what is the purpose of their job, they usually answer...
-"To support my family."
+When I ask people what the purpose of their job is, they usually answer, "To support my family."

 It should be no surprise that it's to benefit the employer.
 Their emphasis is always on increasing their revenues.

 I have spoken to a few people who are out of work and who have received job offers.
-They turn the offers down and I ask why.
+They turn the offers down, and I ask why.

-When I hear that, I ask them what the value of their work is on a per-hour or per-day basis.
+When I hear that, I ask what the value of their work is, on a per-hour or per-day basis.
 I never get a straight answer.
 They simply don't know.

 Then I ask them if they feel they can make more money for their company than they are asking for in salary.
-Some people didn't even understand the question.
+Most people don't understand that question.
 They think I'm crazy for suggesting that they should give more to their employer than they would get in salary.

-They feel it's owed to them.
+Think about that for a moment.
+These people actually feel it's owed to them.
 I wonder where that idea comes from?

-Another experiment I try is asking people to evaluate their own performance on the job.
-And I ask them if they feel they are compensated well for their performance.
+Another experiment I try is asking people to evaluate their performance on the job.
+I ask if they feel they are compensated well for their performance.

-It doesn't work that way!
-I have hired people in the past, and I consider it an investment in the company.
+I hired people in the past for my business, and I consider it an investment in the company.
 When an employee's job performance brings in more than their compensation, I give them a raise.

 Understand the Facts About the Minimum Wage

 People who demand a $15 minimum wage are clueless.
-They don’t understand the only way to be paid $15 is to do a job that earns more that $15 an hour for the company.
+They don’t understand the only way to be paid $15 is to do a job that earns more than $15 an hour for the company.

-The only real solution, other than automating the low wage tasks, is to educate the employees so they learn to earn more money.
-Then their salary will increase automatically and there would be no need for an artificial minimum wage.
+The only real solution, other than automating the low wage tasks, is to educate the employees, so they learn how to earn more money.
+Then their salary will naturally increase without the need for an artificial minimum wage.

 They could keep the money in the U.S. by using the resources we have right here.
 They do want to hire.
 They do have work.
-But they also have a profit and loss balance to consider.
+But they also have a profit and loss balance sheet to consider.